josechang/sciinfo/README.md

 ### Start the spider ###

+* Step 1 : Set up the package

+		pip install beautifulsoup4

-* Step 1 : Move into the repository
+* Step 2 : Move into the repository

 		cd ~/nordron-sciinfo/Code/Wolverine_Webcrawler

-* Step 2 : Run the spider
+* Step 3 : Run the spider

 		python New_spider.py

-* Step 3 : Check the files
+* Step 4 : Check the files

 	There will be a pdfs.txt which include all the file path and original link of the files.
 	And a repository called pdf which includes the pdf files.